telary-agency/telary-website/_posts/2025-05-09-history-data.md

 image: /assets/img/banners/photo-researca-18.avif
 ---

-I was looking to hire and train a sales team, so I decided to write this first post.
-It's part of a series on the basics of data.
-This way, my sales team will have a deep understanding of what we're selling.

-I took some shortcuts to focus on the most important topics for my business.

 # Early Days (<1970/1980)

 Databases began as simple files storing data.
 This had some limitations, and as the usage of technology grew, an alternative started to emerge.